tamiadev/grunt-tamia-sprite/Readme.md

 Type: `String`, default: same as `dest` but with .styl extension.

 Resulting Stylus file location.
-Use `false` for disable generate stylus.
+Use `false` to disable Stylus file generation.

 #### destJson

 Type: `String`, default: same as `dest` but with .json extension.

-Resulting Json file location.
-Use `false` for disable generate json.
+Resulting JSON file location.
+Use `false` to disable JSON file generation.

 #### template